There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Stay at a hotel here in Lysefjorden, in Flørli, in Forsand or at Preikestolen.
+Stay at a hotel here in Lysefjorden, in Flørli, in Forsand, or near Preikestolen.
 But for the most spectacular morning ...

-The beautiful Lysefjord is not far from Stavanger: three hours by boat and three and a half hours by car.
-When you arrive you can experience fantastic nature, fjord cruises, and unforgettable walking tours.
+The breathtaking Lysefjord is not far from Stavanger, only forty-five minutes by car.
+Experience fantastic nature, fjord cruises, and unforgettable hikes.

 If you would like a more challenging trip, you can hike to the famous Kjeragbolten, a boulder wedged in a deep mountain gorge hundreds of metres above the fjord.

 Or fight your way up the 4,444 steps in the world's longest wooden staircase, the Flørlitrappene (The Flørli stairs), which takes you 740 metres above the fjord in less than two hours.
 Once you are back down you can treat yourself to something delicious in the old power station café.
 Spending a few unforgettable nights in the small, roadless village of Flørli is also recommended.
 Here, you can relax and feel the magical calmness of the fjord and choose among several tours.

 You can also experience the landscape from a completely different perspective in a kayak or on a beautiful fjord cruise.
 Most start in Stavanger and cruises to Lysefjorden in about three and a half hours.
 In the summer, a passenger ferry sails from Lauvvik and Forsand to Flørli and Lysebotn, which also takes a small number of cars (not motorhomes and caravans, though).
 Note: tickets must be booked in advance.

 If you have your car or bike with you, try driving or biking up the 27 famous turns up from Lysebotn to the car park at Øygardstøl, which is the starting point for the hike to Kjerag.